SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/reports.md

 To open and edit a standard report:

 1. Go to the **Reports** tab in the **Options** screen.
 2. Double-click the standard report you want to edit.
-The **Edit report** dialog opens.
-3. Edit the name and description.
+3. In the **Edit report** dialog, edit the name and description.
 You cannot edit the report type.
 4. Check the **Published** checkbox to make the report available to users.
 5. Click **Save** when you have finished.